mj1thcjwovt/outlearn-modules/README.md

 Now go back to the [Import Content](https://pilot.outlearn.com/import/github) section on Outlearn, click on the nickname and then click "Re-Import".
 If you still have your path open, refresh your browser and you can see your edits.
 Or navigate to it same way as above.
 Houston, we have a lift-off!

+> **Note**: don't forget to push your committed changes to GitHub before re-importing to Outlearn.
+And if you selected the `autoimport` option for this Content Source, you can just refresh the page and you'll see change momentarily without manually re-importing.

-Now you know how to get a Hello World path up in less than 5-minutes.
-Hopefully you've seen enough of the power of Outlearn paths to keep reading the rest of this module to put some real content into your path.
+Now you know how to get a "Hello World" Path up in less than 5-minutes.
+Hopefully you've seen enough of the power of Outlearn Paths to keep reading the rest of this Module to put some real content into your Path.

 <!-- @section -->